amitesh-singh/amiduino/3dprinting/orcaslicer/filament_tests.md

 - 0.2 mm seems to be sweet spot
 - 0.3 mm for more loose
 - 0.4 mm is quite loose

+## Numakers

+Following orca slicer calibration tests are conducted:

+### PETG

+#### tolerance test

+- 0.2 seems to be fine; 0.25 gap will be sweet spot
+- 0.3 seems to be fine as well
+- 0.4 mm is ultra loose

+### ASA black

+Calibration tests were not done